kanduvisla/blipr/README.md

 - Shift 1   : This button can be used on the 16-pad, or ABCD pad to do 1 alternative action
 - Shift 2   : This button can be used to "zoom in" on 1 of the 16-pad or ABCD buttons to provide more options for that specific button (for example: extra options for a single step in the sequencer)
 - Space     : (tbd)
 - Func      : This buttons is program-agnostic and provides overall operations (configuration / transport / midi / track & pattern selection, etc).
+It also doubles as a "back"-button when deeper in menu's

+## global functionality:

+- Func-A    : Transport
+- Func-B    : (tbd)
+- Func-C    : (tbd)
+- Func-D    : Configuration

 ## programs